MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-devops-aspnet-core/includes/5-deploy-github-action.md

 ## Trigger a deployment

 To trigger a deployment, you increment the `appVersion` in the coupon service's Helm chart.
 Helm charts define service specifications in a YAML template format.
-It's important to increment the app version in the Helm chart to cause the pod to be replaced when you deploy the chart to AKS with `helm upgrade`.
+You increment the app version in the Helm chart to cause the pod to be replaced when you deploy the chart to AKS with `helm upgrade`.

 1. From the **:::no-loc text="Code":::** tab in your forked repository, open the *:::no-loc text="deploy/k8s/helm-simple/coupon/Chart.yaml":::* file for editing, and update the `appVersion` property value to `1.1.0`: